 Melissa Bianchi is a Ph.D. candidate in the University of Florida’s Department of English.
-Her scholarly interests include digital rhetoric and composition, media studies, and ecocriticism.
+Her scholarly interests include digital rhetoric and composition, game studies, and ecocriticism.
 Her research appears in Digital Environments (2017), Revenant (2016), Green Letters (2014), and elsewhere with forthcoming pieces in Ecozon@ (2017).
 Her dissertation argues for critical engagement with the representation of animals and human-animal relations in several video game genres.
 In addition to her research endeavors, she teaches undergraduate rhetoric and composition courses at UF about a variety of topics including digital media, animal studies, and visual culture.

 Kyle Bohunicky is a Ph.D. candidate who studies writing, digital media, and rhetoric in the University of Florida’s English Department.
 His dissertation theorizes and analyzes how players write with and through digital games.
 He is a co-author of “How World of Warcraft Could Save Your Classroom: Teaching Technical Communication through the Social Practices of MMORPGs,” published in Computer Games and Technical Communication.
 He has also published “Ecocomposition: Environmental Writing in Minecraft,” appearing in Green Letters.
 Kyle teaches undergraduate courses on critical methods for writing and reading in digital spaces.